-The FICO score is built by credit reporting agencies.
-These agencies use the payment history of all of your loans: credit cards, mortgages, car loans and others.
+The FICO score is created by credit agencies.
+They use the payment history of your various loans: mortgages, car/motorcycle loans, credit cards, and others.

 The three reporting agencies use slightly different formulas to build a credit score.
 Fair Isaac and Cooriginally developed this score. .

-- Your Credit History - Have you had credit for years, or for just a short time?
+- Your Credit History - How long have you had credit?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

-Did you know?
 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

 Improving your score

-Is it possible to raise your FICO score?
+What can you do to raise your FICO score?
 Very little in the short term.
-Despite what you hear from "credit repair" companies, the score is based on your lifelong credit history, so you can't turn it around right away.
-You must appeal for the credit agency to remove any incorrect data on your credit report, which is the only way to quickly improve your credit score.
+Despite what you hear from "credit repair" companies, the FICO score is calculated from your lifelong credit history, so you can't turn it around right away.
+You must appeal for the credit agency to remove any incorrect data from your credit report, which is the only "quick fix" for credit troubles.

-In order to raise your FICO score, you've got to get the reports that are used to build it, and of course, you need the score itself.
-Fair Isaac, the company that invented the first FICO credit score, sells FICO scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three reporting agencies.
+In order to raise your score, you've got to get the credit reports that are used to build it.
+Of course, you need the score as well.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three agencies.
 Also available are helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once a year from the three major agencies at AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a federally-mandated free credit report once a year from all three credit reporting agencies when you visit AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.